 12. Envious and Jealous

 That’s right.
-Contrary to popular belief these two words aren’t one of the same, and no, you can’t substitute one for the other.
-To be envious (envy) is to long to have what someone else has; their riches or luck.
-To be jealous (jealousy) is fear of rivalry.
+Contrary to popular belief, these two words are not one and the same, and no, you can’t substitute one for the other.
+To be envious, or to feel envy, is to long for what someone else has, such as their riches or luck.
+To be jealous, or to feel jealousy, is to fear rivalry or the loss of something you already have.

 I envy his good fortune.